julianachagas/form-validation/README.md

 - email: it must be a valid address, e.g. me@mydomain.com or me@domain.co.uk
 - password: it must contain letters, numbers, @, _ or -, and be between 8 - 20 characters long

+The validation occurs as the user is typing into the input (a feedback message is shown to help the user) and also when the user submits the form.

 Regular Expressions:

 ```javascript